Rmana/handle-server/README.md

-# Handle::Server
+# HandleServer

-This is a very basic wrapper around the UIUC handle web service
+This is a very basic (client) wrapper around the UIUC handle web service

 ## Installation